-Before building, ou have to select a mansion-house-plan, or engineered houseplan which is usually prepared by an architect.
+Before you go too far with your housebuild project, you have to select a simple or mansion-house-plan, usually prepared by an architect.

 We had to buy copyrighted house plans to be used on a specific piece of property.
 Our houseplans are clearly not for use on any other property.
 So each house you build will likely need plans designated for your specific property too.

 Even though we actually drew up the plans, they had to be gone over with a "fine tooth comb" by an engineer/architect to make sure the house was structurally sound and it met the building code.

 It used to be that you could draw up your own plans, but most places now require an engineer to draft up your house plans which is going to mean that you have a little "up front" money.
 (We used a credit card which was paid off immediately with the first draw from our Construction Loan)